What is Black Box Testing?

-It is called “BlackBox” because software is like a black box inside which tester cannot see.
-The main purpose of Black Box testing is to check whether software is working as expected and meeting the customer requirements or not.
-It was designed as a method of analyzing client’s requirements, specifications and high level design strategies.
+It is called "BlackBox" because software is like a black box inside which tester cannot see.
+The main purpose of Black Box testing is to check whether the software is working as expected and meeting the customer requirements or not.
+It was designed as a method of analyzing client's requirements, specifications, and high-level design strategies.

 - It is well suited and efficient for large scale segments.

 - A tester can be non-technical.
 Highly qualified testers are not required and hence it is less expensive.